What does the LAWA Air Quality National Picture Summary 2023 tell us about air quality in NZ towns?

-The LAWA Air Quality National Picture Summary 2021 presents an overview of air pollution levels, trends, and sources in New Zealand towns that are monitored by regional councils and unitary authorities.
-The Summary includes data from around 75 active monitoring sites measuring particulate matter (PM) or gas pollutants.
+The LAWA Air Quality National Picture Summary update in 2023 presents an overview of particle (PM) air pollution levels, trends, and sources in New Zealand towns that are monitored by regional councils and unitary authorities.
+The summary includes data from around 60 active monitoring sites measuring particulate matter (PM) or gas pollutants.

-- In these areas, the levels of PM can exceed air quality standards or guidelines, and this is usually associated with still winter days where there is no wind to disperse the PM in the air and, or for towns where an inversion layer traps air pollutants.
+- In these areas, the levels of PM can exceed air quality standards or guidelines, and this is usually associated with colder winter days and nights when there is no wind to disperse the PM in the air, or for towns where an inversion layer traps air pollutants.

-- Increased monitoring of smaller particles (PM2.5) reveals that PM2.5 exceeds international standards more often than PM10.
+- Increased monitoring of smaller particles (PM2.5) reveals that PM2.5 exceeds international guidelines more often than PM10.

-- Most monitored sites are showing signs of improved air quality over the last 10-years or longer.
+- Most monitored sites are showing signs of improved air quality over the last 10-years.

 What causes air pollution exceedances in New Zealand towns?